 Impact of the Funding

-Our assessments of the pupils at the end of Academic Year 2016 – 2017 show that in Reading, Writing and Maths, the Pupil Premium Cohort have made Good Progress in all three areas of the Curriculum, across nearly every Year Group.
+Our assessments of the pupils at the end of Academic Year 2017 – 2018 show that in Reading, Writing and Maths, the majority of the Pupil Premium Cohort have made Good Progress in all three areas of the Curriculum, across nearly every Year Group.
 Thus, we have narrowed the Attainment Gap, as is the intention of this money.
-During this year we have utilised the expertise of a Senior Teacher to work with small groups to give those children the extra tuition they need.
+During this year we have utilised the expertise of both Teachers and Teaching Assistants to work with small groups to give those children the extra tuition they need.